garethFuller/scripts/README.md

 - ng mock mockName - create a new mock with supplied name
 - ng service serviceName - create a new service with given name
 - ng pipe pipeName - create a new pipe with given name
-- ng rm itemName - remove the item name from the system
+- ng rm type itemName - remove the item name from the system for example ng rm component sampleComponent

+Components are added to the route config and imported automatically into the app.ts file they are also removed from this file when using the ng rm command.

+Next iteration is going to generate / destroy test files also like ember cli

 ## Angular 1 generator